robegamesios/VRHapticGun/README.md

     e.
 Select your ESP32 board from Tools -> Board -> Boards Manager -> ESP32 Dev Module

-3. Open `ESP32-HLA-WIFI.ino` file located in \Games\Half Life Alyx\Esp32\ESP32-HLA-WIFI and change the following:
+3. Open `ESP32-HLA-WIFI.ino` file located in \Games\Half Life Alyx\Esp32\ESP32-HLA-WIFI and change the following if you want to:

-        const char* ssid = "YourWifiSSID"; //change this to your wifi SSID

-        const char* password = "YourWifiPassword"; //change this to your wifi password

-        const uint ServerPort = 23; //if you change this port, make sure to update the Programs.cs file to match this port
+        const uint ServerPort = 23; //if you change this port, make sure to match this port number you specify in the companion app.

-4. In the function `EchoReceivedData()` modify the delay time to fit the timing of your ebb.
+   In the function `EchoReceivedData()` modify the delay time to fit the timing of your ebb.
 Mine works at 75 millisecond for 1 firing cycle.

         digitalWrite(PIN_MOTOR, HIGH); //This will turn ON the ebb motor